NoviceLive/unish/doc/v2-arch-install.rst

   - Using ``/dev/urandom`` and ``dd``

-    It's unbearably slow no matter what ``bs`` value you choose, due to the bottleneck of pseudorandom number generation.
+    It's unbearably slow no matter what ``bs`` value you choose, due to the bottleneck of pseudo-random number generation.

     ::